RahulSinghRaj/tele-shilling-bot-test/README.md

 ##### Just make sure at least ONE SPACE or NEWLINE
 ##### Also no need to care for uppercase

-4-3. /content/AutoShill/cfg/shill.txt
+4-3. cfg/shill.txt
 Write down shill text

 5. Double click tg.exe

+6. Running first time, input code will be asked.
+Telegram will send you input code.
+Input that code.
+(It won't ask you again from now on in normal cases)

-6. Check shilling is being processed (DEMO video)
+7. Check shilling is being processed (DEMO video)
 https://youtu.be/XXkYkA9XJ1g

-7. **Enjoy 24/7 Shilling :)**
+8. **Enjoy 24/7 Shilling :)**

 # Some Tips